mmu-webdesign/l4-IWD-web-block/rwd-04-adding-media.md

 You can also try out a number of the *blend modes*.
 Some work better than others.
 This [CodePen from CCS Tricks illustrates the differences](https://codepen.io/team/css-tricks/full/GgavOP).
 Read the full [background-blend-mode article](https://css-tricks.com/almanac/properties/b/background-blend-mode/) for more detail.

+- Have a play with the options.

+- The blend may help with making your header text more visible on top of your image - see Task 4.

-Have a play with the options.
-Ultimately you can leave out the blend if it doesn't work for you.
+- Ultimately you can leave out the blend if it doesn't work for you.

 ---